RoleModel/rolemodel_rails/lib/generators/rolemodel/linters/eslint/README.md

 ## What you get

-An ESLint installation with a standard .eslintrc.js config.
+An ESLint installation with a standard .eslintrc.cjs config.